What is Composable Architecture? | Glossary

 CMS

-A content management system (CMS) is used to create, edit, and distribute content, typically on the web but also in other digital channels.
-There are several different types of CMS, including traditional CMS and headless CMS.
+A content management system (CMS) is used to create, edit, and distribute content across digital channels.
+Types include traditional CMS and headless CMS.

 DXP

-A digital experience platform (DXP) is a set of integrated technologies that support organizations in digital experience creation, management, delivery, optimization, and conceptualization.
+A digital experience platform (DXP) is a set of integrated technologies that support the creation, management, delivery, optimization, and conceptualization of digital experiences.

 Composable DXP